 Tadano Demag has introduced its new seven-axle model, the Demag AC 450-7 all-terrain crane.
 The unit has an 80-m main boom with a maximum lifting capacity of up to 195.5 t.
 If the main boom’s length is not sufficient, it can be extended with a luffing jib with a maximum length of 81 m.

-The basic idea when developing the new AC 450-7 was both simple and demanding, explained Tadano Demag.
+The basic idea when developing the new AC 450-7 was both simple and demanding, said Tadano Demag.
 The company wanted to ‘give wheels’ to a more powerful alternative to its existing six-axle cranes, with the objective to keep it as compact as its counterparts despite the additional axle, all while combining that with significantly better performance.

 In terms of its dimensions, the AC 450-7 meets the desired requirement, having a carrier length of only 15.99 m, an 8.45-m outrigger base, and a total length of 17.62 m.
 “In other words, it doesn’t need more space than a six-axle crane at a work site, and yet it offers significantly better lifting capacities,” said Michael Klein, product marketing manager at Tadano Demag.

 But why seven axles to begin with?
 “Simple.
-The only way for the machine to be street-legal and meet our goals of having a longer boom and larger lifting capacities was for it to run on seven axles,” noted Mr Klein.
+The only way for the machine to be street-legal and meet our goals of having a longer boom and larger lifting capacities was for it to run on seven axles,” revealed Mr Klein.

 The AC 450-7 features a maximum system length of 132 m.
 The luffing jib can be ‘divided up’ in 3-m segments from 24 to 81 m.
 For easy transport of the luffing jib, two system dimensions are used making it possible to slide the extension’s individual parts into each other.